 “Non-Bondable” means that no amount of money will get a Defendant released.
 The only way a Defendant can be released prior to the conclusion of the Probation Violation proceedings is to have the judge release him on his “Own Recognizance”.
 (See Own Recognizance (OR)).
 This is very rare, and requires a very skilled attorney to accomplish this.

-Contact The Law Offices of David Michael Cantor and speak to an attorney about Probation Violation.
+Contact DM Cantor for a free consultation and speak to an attorney about Probation Violation.